"Excuse me…"

 …Fuck.

-The first four rows were practically empty.
-The back rows were already filled.
+The first four rows were barely occupied while the back rows were full.

-Up ahead, Milleia and Jayden were waving enthusiastically at me from the second row, signaling for me to sit near them.
+Up ahead, Jayden and Milleia were waving enthusiastically at me from the second row, signaling for me to come sit with them.

 [

 "Mr. Edward?"
-Almona said.
+Almona asked.
 "Do you want me to choose your seat for you?"

-"N-No need to trouble yourself, Professor," I said quickly.
+"N-No need to trouble yourself, Professor," I answered quickly.

-Suppressing a groan, I trudged to the third row and sat directly behind Jayden and Milleia.
-Their heads blocked me from Almona's direct line of sight.
+Swallowing down my despair, I forced my legs forward and took a seat in the third row, directly behind Jayden and Milleia.
+Their heads at least provided partial cover from Almona's direct line of sight.

 Let's see if she's here.